 User Interface: pfSense vs. OpenWrt

 No matter what system you’re using, the user interface is extremely important as it’s what you use to interact with the system.
-While pfSense and OpenWrt both have clean interfaces, OpenWrt is significantly less cluttered.
+While both have clean interfaces when comparing pfSense vs. OpenWrt, OpenWrt is significantly less cluttered.

 With that said, the main reason is that OpenWrt is less feature-filled (in my opinion).
 This allows OpenWrt to maintain a cleaner user interface but also limits the overall usability of the system which we’ll take a look at below.